walt-id/waltid-walletkit/README.md

 ## Initializing Wallet Kit as EBSI/ESSIF Issuer

-By specifying the optional startup parameter **--init-issuer** the wallet kit can be initialized as issuer-backend in line with the EBSI/ESSIF ecosystem.
+By specifying the optional startup parameter **--init-issuer** the walletkit can be initialized as issuer-backend in line with the EBSI/ESSIF ecosystem.
 Note that this is for demo-purpose only.

 ```
 cd docker
-docker pull waltid/wallet-kit
+docker pull waltid/walletkit
-docker run -it -v $PWD:/waltid-wallet-kit/data-root -e WALTID_DATA_ROOT=./data-root waltid/wallet-kit --init-issuer
+docker run -it -v $PWD:/waltid-walletkit/data-root -e WALTID_DATA_ROOT=./data-root waltid/walletkit --init-issuer

 # For the DID-method enter: "ebsi"
 # For the bearer token copy/paste the value from: https://app.preprod.ebsi.eu/users-onboarding